 Research question Hypotheses Sampling plan Analysis plan Rationale for deciding the sensitivity of the test for confirming or disconfirming the hypothesis Interpretation given different outcomes Theory that could be shown wrong by the outcomes Outcome 1.Is preregistration a useful pedagogic practice to improve students' perceived understanding of research methods and statistics in the undergraduate dissertation?
 We generally predict that attitudes to statistics will improve over time as a result of engaging with the final year dissertation process itself, but that preregistration will have an additive effect on this.
-Students in the preregistration group will show a marked improvement compared to We planned to recruit two-hundred and forty final-year undergraduat e Psychology students and anticipated approximatel y 20% attrition expected at Time 2 based on prior research sampling from online platforms (Palan & Schitter, 2018).
-The final planned 2 (Group: pre registration vs control) x 2 (Time: time 1 vs. time 2) mixed ANOVA with attitudes to statistics as the dependent variable.
-Simulation based power analyses conducted using the superpower shiny package (Lakens & Caldwell, 2021) with 10,000 simulations indicate that this sample size will have 80% statistical power to detect an effect size of $np^2 = .04$ for the two-way interaction between Group and Time, and 80% power to detect small-moderate effects of d = .40 for the focal pairwise comparison between preregistration vs. control at Time 2 (Code/Output: https://osf.io/y9vz7/).
-This could find that preregistration does impact students' statistics attitudes, as we predict, or it could suggest that preregistration does not add benefits above and beyond differences that occur due to time (from time point 1 to time point 2).
-No main effect of time would suggest that students do not change in their attitudes towards Theoretically, the notion that preregistratio n confers a tangible, pedagogical benefit to students in their dissertation process could be (un)supported by all of our proposed analyses.
-Explanations for all results will be presented in We generally found no evidence to suggest that preregistrat ion impacts attitudes towards statistics.
+Students in the preregistration group will show a marked improvement compared to We planned to recruit two-hundred and forty final-year undergraduate Psychology students and anticipated approximately 20% attrition expected at Time 2 based on prior research sampling from online platforms (Palan & Schitter, 2018).
+The final planned sample size is therefore 200 participants, although see Participants section for final N. Also see design and participants for power analysis in more detail.
+2 (Group: prere gistration vs control) x 2 (Time: time 1 vs. time 2) mixed ANOVA with attitudes to statistics as the dependent variable.
+Simulation based power analyses conducted using the superpower shiny package (Lakens & Caldwell, 2021) with $10,000$ simulations indicate that this sample size will have $80\%$ statistical power to detect an effect size of $np^2 = .04$ for the two-way interaction between Group and Time, and $80\%$ power to detect small-moderate effects of $d = .40$ for the focal pairwise comparison This could find that preregistration does impact students' statistics attitudes, as we predict, or it could suggest that preregistration does not add benefits above and beyond differences that occur due to time (from time point 1 to time point 2).
+No main effect of time would suggest that students do not change in their attitudes towards statistics as they progress through their academic studies in final year.
+However, our bayesian analyses Theoretically, the notion that preregistration confers a tangible, pedagogical benefit to students in their dissertation process could be (un)supported by all of our proposed analyses.
+Explanations for all results will be presented in the discussion.